MUKxDev/test_stacked/README.md

 alias generate="flutter pub run build_runner build --delete-conflicting-outputs"
 ```

-A few resources to get you started if this is your first Flutter project:
+See the Stacked documentation for any help in this Flutter project:

 - [Stacked](https://pub.dev/packages/stacked)